-The site-specific climate vulnerability assessments identify and validate any potential safeguard concerns and recommend actions to manage these risks.
-These recommendations will be integrated into the site-specific implementation protocols that are being developed.
+The site-specific climate vulnerability assessments completed during the reporting period identify and validate any potential social and environmental safeguard concerns and recommend actions to manage these risks.
+These recommendations will be integrated into the site-specific implementation plans that will guide firms/NGOs (partner executing institutions) implementing adaptation interventions at each site.
 UNEP's Environmental and Social Sustainability Framework (ESSF) will be applied by assessing the site-specific implementation protocols against the Safeguards Risk Identification Form (SRIF) and any mitigation action identified incorporated into the final site-specific implementation protocols.
 The protocols will also include a grievance reporting mechanism accessible to beneficiaries and stakeholders.
 As on-the-ground project activities have yet to be implemented, there has not been the need to enact environmental and social safeguard procedures during the current reporting period.